-Arizona Drunk Driving Car Accident Lawyer
+Arizona Drunk Driving Car Accident Lawyers

 Injured by a Drunk Driver

-If you or someone you love was recently involved in an Arizona drunk driving accident, you are probably still reeling from the pain and suffering that resulted from the incident.
+If you or someone you love was recently injured in an Arizona drunk driving accident, you are probably still reeling from the pain and suffering that resulted from the incident.
 Whether the outcome was death or injury, drunk driving accidents can be some of the most frustrating, painful, and anger-inducing collisions because they are 100% preventable.
 No person has to drink and drive, and the mistakes made by drinking and driving can be avoided to the degree that they are caused by intoxication.
 When you are dealing with the results of one of these maddening incidents, it is important to have someone on your side that you can trust.
-Talking to an Arizona DUI accident attorney with a successful track record of dealing with injury and wrongful death cases involving intoxicated drivers can help you get on the right path to a full financial, emotional, and physical recovery.
+Talking to an Arizona car accident attorney with a successful track record of dealing with injury and wrongful death cases involving intoxicated drivers can help you get on the right path to a full financial, emotional, and physical recovery.
 Read on for more information about drunk driving accidents in Arizona, and then reach out for assistance from attorneys Alexis and Mark Breyer.

 Understanding Arizona Law in Drunk Driving Accidents